 The PSC website is maintained to keep constituents up to date on all Commission and Staff proceedings.
-The public can file Utility and No Call complaints directly through the website.
+The public can file utility complaints directly through the website.
 They may also submit surveys dealing with their availability of natural gas and water.

-During the 2021 Regular Legislative Session, the Public Service Commission was given appropriation funds for the development of a new No Call system with the assistance of the Mississippi Department of Information Technology Services.
-The Information Systems Division completed this project during the 2022 fiscal year.
+During the 2023 Regular Legislative Session, the Public Service Commission was given appropriation funds for the development of a new case tracking system with the assistance of the Mississippi Department of Information Technology Services.
+The Information Systems Division will complete this project during the 2024 fiscal year.